SalbugVR/VRChat-Avatar-Scaler/README.md

 3. Make sure no firewall is blocking local UDP traffic on port 9000.
 4. Check that nothing else is already using port 9000 (another OSC app, for example).

-### My scale changes every time I switch avatar or enter a world
+### VRChat has not detected the scaler (no HUD notification)

+This usually happens when the scaler was launched before VRChat.
+Click the **⟳ Reconnect** button in the title bar — it restarts the OSCQuery advertisement and VRChat should show the HUD notification within a few seconds.

+### Scale applies the wrong height when switching avatars or worlds

-Enable **Retain active height** in **Settings → On Avatar / World Change**.
-The scaler listens for the message VRChat sends on every avatar switch and world transition and re-sends your height immediately.
+Make sure **Retain active height** is enabled in **Settings → On Avatar / World Change**.
+The scaler tracks the last height you explicitly set and always re-applies that value — never VRChat's own reset — so the applied height should always match what you last chose.

 ### "Port in use — receive disabled" in the status bar